The New Standard For Recovery

 Cognitive Behavior Therapy (CBT)

-At St. Gregory Retreat Centers, we utilize a powerful technique known as Cognitive Behavior Therapy in our recovery program.
+At St. Gregory Recovery Center, we utilize a powerful technique known as Cognitive Behavior Therapy in our recovery program.

 An individual’s behavior patterns are learned and developed through a cognitive process.
 It is through this process that we form feelings, beliefs, and perceptions about whom we are, what we are capable of, and what things are important to us.